Murtaza-github/AI_Books_-Recommendation_System_Python/README.md

 # How to Use
 	1. Clone the Repository
 	2. Install Dependencies: Ensure that all required Python packages are installed.
 You can install the dependencies using
  	• 	pip:pip install numpy pandas scikit-learn tkinter
 	3. Using the Book Recommendation System:
 	• 	Book by Name: Enter a book name in the input field and click “Search Book” to get a list of similar books that you may enjoy.
   	• 	Some names of book can be find in sample_books_tested.txt file
 	• 	Book by Category: Choose a category (e.g., Action, Fantasy, Fiction) from the dropdown and click “Search Book” to receive recommendations within that genre.
 	4. Clear Search:
 	•	Both features allow users to clear the search and results using the “Clear Search” button.

-h